 Quantity | 6 single doses |

-Active Ingredient | 80 mg Imidacloprid (10%), 8 mg Moxidectin (1%) |
+Active Ingredient | 80 mg of Imidacloprid (10%), 8 mg of Moxidectin (1%) |

 Length of Efficacy | 1 month |

-Advantage Multi Topical Solution for Cats is a prescription topical solution that kills adult fleas and treats ear mites, roundworms, hookworms, and can even help prevent heartworms.
+Advantage Multi Topical Solution for Cats is a prescription topical solution that kills adult fleas, treats ear mites, roundworms, and hookworms, and can even help prevent heartworms.

-Advantage Multi comes in two different weight ranges for cats and since this is prescription only, your veterinarian will ensure you are given the proper medication for your cat’s weight.
+Advantage Multi comes in two different weight ranges for cats, and since this is prescription only, your veterinarian will ensure you are given the proper medication for your cat’s weight.
 Unfortunately, this topical solution cannot kill flea eggs, larvae, or ticks.

 9. Cheristin Flea Spot Treatment for Cats